Taojunshen/azurepack-docs-psprocessing/ap-cmdlets/Websites/v1.0/Set-WebSitesUser.md

 ```

 ### -PublishingPassword
-Specifies the password for the PublishingUserName property.
+Specifies the password for the *PublishingUserName* parameter.
-PublishingUserName specifies the account name used for publishing website content.
+*PublishingUserName* specifies the account name used for publishing website content.

 For example: